swiftlang/swift-evolution/proposals/0418-inferring-sendable-for-methods.md

 ## Future Directions

 Accessors are not currently allowed to participate with the `@Sendable` system in this proposal.
-It would be straight-forward to allow getters to do so in a future proposal if there was demand for this.
+It would be straightforward to allow getters to do so in a future proposal if there was demand for this.

 ## Alternatives Considered